clearlinux/common/README.md

 ### Automated setup

 Download the [user setup](user-setup.sh) script and run it on your Clear Linux system as an unprivileged user.
+After the script completes, make sure to logout and login again to complete the setup process.

 The script either accepts no options, or all (3) options in case you are configuring the Koji CLI for remote building on a Koji server.
 The options are